saqueebsultan/Cpp-projects/README.md

 # Cpp-projects
-Contains some of the source codes (C++) to the assignments of my undergraduate Programming language course
+Contains the source codes (C++) to the one of the key assignments of my undergraduate Programming language course.
+How to compile and install